 Americans Rally for Religious Freedom

-WASHINGTON — “We are no longer free when politicians can force us to pay for what we consider sin,” an impassioned Star Parker, the keynote speaker, said at the Stand Up For Religious Freedom rally held today in Washington.
+WASHINGTON — “We are no longer free when politicians can force us to pay for what we consider sin,” an impassioned Star Parker, the keynote speaker, said at the Stand Up for Religious Freedom rally held March 23 in Washington.

 Parker was speaking at a noon rally held to protest a mandate from the Department of Health and Human Services requiring religious employers to provide health-insurance policies that include contraception without a co-pay, sterilization and abortifacients.
 Employers refusing on religious grounds to pay for such policies will face stiff fines.

-The event drew more than 1,000 participants to the plaza in front of the HHS building.
-It was one of 140 rallies held nationwide, all at noon local time.
+The event drew more than 1,000 participants to the plaza in front of the HHS building, and, according to Stand Up for Religious Freedom, the organizer, more than 60,000 participants nationwide.
+It was one of 140 rallies held, all at noon local time.

 In Washington, signs with slogans such as “You cannot take my inalienable rights” or “Stop Obama’s HHS Mandate” were waved aloft.
 Students for Life had a black-and-white sign that read simply: “Where’s the Freedom?”